SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 ~~~~~~~~

 where `ModuleName` is  the unique name of the  module and `ModuleType`
-is its the identifier of its registered class type (see below).
+is the identifier of its registered class type (see below).

 This mode should not be used  for production runs.
 It is expected that
-only  official  registered pipeline  setups  are  used in  such  case,
+only  official  registered pipeline  setups  are  used in  such a case,
 through  the `configUrn`  properties  in the  `flreconstruct.pipeline`
 section.